YanWangLab/wearable-16ch-eeg-analysis/README.md

 Users applying the scripts to their own EEG recordings should retain the same column organization or adapt the data-loading code accordingly.

+## Example EEG data

+This repository includes a de-identified example recording of real human electroencephalography (EEG) data.
+The example data are provided solely to demonstrate and evaluate the analysis workflow implemented in this repository.
+All direct personal identifiers have been removed.

+The original data collection was conducted under the ethics approval and informed-consent procedures described in the associated manuscript.
+The example recording is not intended to represent the complete study dataset or to support independent reproduction of all study-level results.

+The example EEG data may be downloaded and used only for evaluating, testing, and reproducing the code workflow provided in this repository.
+Redistribution, publication, commercial use, or secondary research use of the example data is not permitted without prior written permission from the authors.

 ## Model checkpoints

 Two types of model checkpoints are used in this repository: